Leshan Sichuan, China Travel Guide

 If flight delays, cancellations, or denied boarding occur, services recover compensation.
 Compensair assists with such claims.

 Pre-booking airport transfers is highly recommended for smooth arrivals and departures.
-Consider chauffeured car services for additional comfort and space.
+Consider chauffeured car services for additional comfort plus area.